 - incorporate one categorical year of general surgery training.

 Clinical experience: The Nebraska Medical Center, Creighton University, and the Veterans Administration Medical Center in Omaha are the various sites for the surgical clinical experience.
-Thirty-three (33) months are devoted to clinical oral and maxillofacial surgery.
-There is a comprehensive didactic curriculum consisting of weekly seminars, clinical pathologic conferences, morbidity reviews, case reviews, oral pathology seminars, surgical-orthodontic conferences, journal club, and head and neck tumor board.
+Thirty-six (36) months are devoted to clinical oral and maxillofacial surgery.
+There is a comprehensive didactic curriculum consisting of weekly seminars, clinical pathologic conferences, morbidity reviews, case reviews, oral pathology seminars, implant conference and journal club.

 Program highlights: The UNMC oral and maxillofacial surgery residency program has been fully integrated with an M.D. program since 1971.
 From 1971 to 1988 the program was five years in length.
-The first six year class completed the program in 1994.
+The first six-year class completed the program in 1994.
 The program was a 60 month program beginning with the 2002-03 entering residents; however beginning July 2011, the program returned to a 72 month program.
 Throughout its history, the program has strived to incorporate state of the art surgical training with an unsurpassed education in patient evaluation and management.
-The program is one of the first in the United States to successfully integrate facial cosmetic surgery into the resident experience.
-The distribution of operating room and major outpatient procedures for the 2012-13 year is:

 The fourth year resident spends their time fulfilling the requirements for one categorical year of general surgery.
-General Surgery rotations are comprised of rotations in general surgery, plastic surgery, trauma, pediatric surgery, neurosurgery, and critical care/ICU, and three months of head and neck surgery. .
+Rotations include plastic surgery, trauma, pediatric surgery, neurosurgery, critical care and 3 months of head and neck surgery.
+One month is spent on pediatric anesthesia at the Children’s Hospital & Medical Center.

-The fifth year resident spends their time functioning as a Chief OMS resident assuming the responsibility for the overall function of the oral and maxillofacial service.
+The sixth year resident spends their time functioning as a Chief OMS resident assuming the responsibility for the overall function of the oral and maxillofacial service.
 The resident is expected to be the primary operating surgeon on all major cases.
-The majority of their time is spent at NMC Hospitals.

 Board certification: Residents take the yearly OMSAAT examination of the American Board of Oral and Maxillofacial Surgeons.
-UNMC's program is designed to meet the educational requirements of the Commission on Dental Accreditation of the American Dental Association and to prepare the resident to obtain board certification by the American Board of Oral and Maxillofacial Surgery.
+UNMC's program is designed to meet the educational requirements of the Commission on Dental Accreditation.
+With the broad scope of training, the program prepares the resident to obtain board certification by the American Board of Oral and Maxillofacial Surgery (ABOMS).

 Over ninety percent of the UNMC residents completing the combined program and taking the ABOMS exam have passed, as compared to the about eighty percent national average.
 Success on the ABOMS examination is a function of training, experience and, most importantly, individual preparation.
 However, this is only one measure of the quality of an oral and maxillofacial surgery residency program.